HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 ### Interaction to Next Paint (INP)

-[Interaction to Next Paint](https://web.dev/inp/) (INP) measures the amount of time it takes for the browser to complete the next paint in response to a user interaction.
-This metric was created after Google [requested feedback](https://web.dev/responsiveness/) on a proposal to improve how we measure responsiveness.
+<a hreflang="en" href="https://web.dev/inp/">Interaction to Next Paint</a> (INP) measures the amount of time it takes for the browser to complete the next paint in response to a user interaction.
+This metric was created after Google <a hreflang="en" href="https://web.dev/responsiveness/">requested feedback</a> on a proposal to improve how we measure responsiveness.
 Many readers may be hearing about this metric for the first time, so it's worth going into a bit more detail about how it works.

 An _interaction_ in this context refers to the user experience of providing an input to a web application and waiting for the next frame of visual feedback to be painted on the screen.
 The only inputs that are considered for INP are clicks, taps, and key presses.
 The INP value itself is taken from one of the worst interaction latencies on the page.
-Refer to the [INP documentation](https://web.dev/inp/#what-is-inp) for more info on how it's calculated.
+Refer to the <a hreflang="en" href="https://web.dev/inp/#what-is-inp">INP documentation</a> for more info on how it's calculated.

 Unlike FID, INP is a measure of all interactions on the page, not just the first one.
 It also measures the entire time until the next frame is painted, unlike FID which only measures the time until the event handler only starts_ _processing.
 In these ways, INP is a much more representative metric of the holistic user experience on the page.